What Is a Toboggan: Hat or Sled?

 A Toboggan Is a Hat to Southerners

 Here's what I found out on my end.
 From the research I've done, it appears that the southern region of the United States (the areas that use Southern American English) use the term toboggan to refer to a knit winter hat.
 This area includes the states of Virginia, North Carolina, South Carolina, Georgia, Alabama, Mississippi, Tennessee, Arkansas, Louisiana, Kentucky, and Texas.
-It may also include specific regions of Oklahoma, Missouri, Maryland, West Virginia, Florida, and New Mexico.
+It may also include specific regions of Oklahoma, Missouri, Maryland, West Virginia, Florida, southern Indiana, and New Mexico.

 If you're in the American South, your toboggan is your hat!